georgeDuSH/sudoku_toolkit/README.md

 # Sudoku Toolkits

-`sudoku_toolkit` is a end to end Sudoku generate, diagnose and solve package.
+`sudoku_toolkit` is an end to end Sudoku generate, diagnose and solve package.

 You can easily play Sudoku puzzle by input your 9x9 matrix, use the case provided, or even launch a completely random one by our algorithm!
 Don't worry, these generated Sudokus are well-defined, i.e. they only has one unique solution.
 Moreover, you can ask for help by calling some solvers, to get more clues or check your solution.